Chicken 'n' Chips with jalapeño mayonnaise

 • 1 tbsp jar of jalapeños

 Fancy some chicken?
-Then get the bookazine on the topic!
+Then get the bookazine on the subject!

 preparation

-Two hours before grilling, unwrap the chicken thighs and pat them dry with a kitchen towel.
-Check that all bones and cartilage have been removed.
+Two hours before grilling, unwrap the chicken drumsticks and pat them dry with a kitchen towel.
+Check that all bone and cartilage remnants have been removed during deboning.

-To make the spice mix, grind the spices in a mortar and pestle until finely ground and then roast them gently in a pan.
-Then grind them again very finely and mix with salt and sugar.
-If you don't have the individual spices on hand, you can use a five-spice spice mix.
+To make the spice mix, lightly crush the spices in a mortar and pestle and slowly toast them in a pan.
+Then grind them very finely again and mix with salt and sugar.
+If you don't have the individual spices on hand, you can use a five-spice blend.

-Now rub the meat with the spice mixture: Apply two-thirds of it to the cut surface and one-third to the skin-side.
+Now rub the meat with the spice mix: two-thirds on the cut surface, one-third on the skin side.
 Then refrigerate for two hours.
-Peel the potatoes and cut into 1 x 1 cm strips.
-Blanch the potato strips in boiling salted water for 2–3 minutes.
-This means that when the water with the potatoes starts to boil again, blanch for a maximum of 1 minute.
-Drain immediately and stop the cooking process in cold water.
-Drain the potatoes and drizzle with a little sesame oil.
+Peel the potatoes and cut them into 1 x 1 cm strips.
+Blanch the potato strips in rapidly boiling salted water for 2–3 minutes.
+That means, once the water with the potatoes starts boiling again, cook for a maximum of 1 minute.
+Then drain immediately and stop the cooking process in cold water.
+Let the potatoes drain and drizzle with a little sesame oil.

-For the jalapeño mayo, puree 100g mayonnaise with 1 tbsp jalapeños and 1 tsp sesame oil using a hand blender.
-Now the preparations are complete and the grill is ready to light.
-To do this, fill the charcoal basket in the Monolith with charcoal and light a generous ember in the middle, place the fire plate on top and heat it up slowly.
-Shortly before grilling, bread the inside of the chicken thighs.
-To do this, whisk the egg with 1 tbsp mineral water and a pinch of salt on a plate.
+For the jalapeño mayo, blend 100g mayonnaise with 1 tbsp jalapeños and 1 tsp sesame oil using an immersion blender.
+Now the preparations are complete and the grill can be fired up.
+Fill the charcoal basket in the Monolith grill with charcoal and light a good bed of embers in the center, place the griddle plate on top, and heat it up slowly.
+Shortly before grilling, bread the inside of the chicken drumsticks.
+To do this, whisk the egg with 1 tbsp sparkling water and a pinch of salt on a plate.
 Place some panko breadcrumbs on a second plate.
-Now lightly flour the meat side and shake off any excess flour.
-Then dip the floured side in the beaten egg yolk, let it drain briefly, and finally place it on the panko breadcrumbs and press down lightly.
+Now lightly flour the meat side and shake off any excess.
+Then dip the floured side in the whisked egg yolk, let the excess drip off briefly, and finally place it on the panko breadcrumbs and press lightly.
 Leave the skin side unbreaded!

-Add a little cooking fat to the fire plate and fry the chicken thighs over medium heat, starting on the breaded side, for about 6 minutes until the breading is golden brown.
-Since the breading absorbs the fat, you can gradually add a little more cooking fat or clarified butter.
-Next, turn the thighs over and finish frying on the skin side.
-Here, too, it's best to cook slowly.
-On the large Monolith fire plate, the temperature decreases towards the outside, so it's better to start a little further out and move further towards the center if necessary.
-This melts the subcutaneous fat, the skin slowly becomes nice and crispy, and the meat stays wonderfully juicy.
+Add a little cooking oil to the griddle and fry the chicken drumsticks over medium heat, breaded side down, for about 6 minutes, until the breading is golden brown.
+Since the breading absorbs the oil, you can gradually add a little more cooking oil or clarified butter.
+Next, turn the drumsticks over and finish cooking them skin-side down.
+Again, it's best to cook them slowly.
+On the large Monolith griddle, the temperature decreases towards the edges.
+So it's best to start a little further out and move them towards the center as needed.
+This way, the subcutaneous fat melts, the skin becomes beautifully crispy, and the meat remains wonderfully juicy.

-While the chicken thighs are cooking, slowly roast the potatoes on the griddle until golden brown.
-This goes a little faster than with the meat, so place them a little later and further toward the edge.
-It's very important not to overheat the fire plate or plancha at the beginning.
-Brown everything slowly over low heat, and it will be perfect!
-Serve the chicken thighs with the potatoes and jalapeño mayo.
-If you like it spicy, you can add a little more Sriracha chili sauce!
+While the chicken drumsticks are cooking, slowly roast the potatoes on the griddle until golden brown.
+This cooks a bit faster than the meat, so place them a little later and towards the edge.
+It's crucial that the griddle or plancha isn't too hot at the beginning.
+Brown everything slowly over low heat for perfect results!
+Serve the chicken drumsticks with the potatoes and jalapeño mayo – for those who like it spicy, add a dash of sriracha chili sauce!

-Stephan Stohl: "Sometimes you just have to have junk food.
-Juicy chicken thighs with crispy skin and breading, served with golden-brown potatoes and a spicy mayonnaise.
-If you like, you can add a fiery touch – and you've got soul food.
-A key point for this dish is seasoning before grilling.
-You can achieve additional flavor intensity by briefly toasting the spices beforehand.
-If you don't have the right spices, you can simply use a five-spice seasoning."
+Stephan Stohl: “Sometimes you just need junk food.
+Juicy chicken drumsticks with crispy skin and breading, golden-brown potatoes, and a tangy mayonnaise.
+If you like, add a fiery kick – and there you have it: soul food.
+A key aspect of this dish is seasoning before grilling.
+You get extra flavor intensity if you briefly toast the spices beforehand.
+If you don't have the right spices, you can simply use a five-spice blend.”

 Recipe by Stephan Stohl

-From an early age, Stephan Stohl had the desire to become a chef – but everyone discouraged him.
-He became a carpenter, then founded a mobile cocktail bar, then a tavern owner, and finally a restaurateur.
-Self-taught, he conquered the culinary world step by step, and patience was his best teacher.
+From a young age, Stephan Stohl dreamed of becoming a chef – but everyone advised him against it.
+He became a carpenter, then founded a mobile cocktail bar, followed by a tavern ownership, and finally a restaurateur.
+Self-taught, he conquered the culinary world step by step, and patience proved to be his best teacher.
 The food expert also regularly fires up the grill for FIRE&FOOD.
 Recipe from FIRE&FOOD issue 01/2025

 Leave a comment